 Admired throughout our nation and the world, President George H. W. Bush connected with Houston residents in unique and meaningful ways.
 In 2018, the Bush family granted HAPS the privilege of naming the organization’s newest award in his honor.
 The President George H. W. Bush Award is inspired by the humanitarian legacy the 41st President created in 1990 by signing the Americans with Disabilities Act into law.
 This landmark piece of civil rights legislation has had a far-reaching impact on the lives of those with mobility challenges.
 As an individual who lived with vascular parkinsonism, President Bush set a shining example for countless people who live with Parkinson’s and related disorders and confronted the condition with unfaltering optimism.

-Nina Brown’s lifetime of good works makes her a well-deserving recipient of the HAPS President George H. W. Bush Award.
-In true spirit and shared legacy, she has made a significant difference and created an enduring impression in our community.
-She continues to live her life with purpose without letting the challenges of life with Parkinson’s interfere with her passion to help others.
+Nina Brown’s lifetime of good works made her a well-deserving recipient of the HAPS President George H. W. Bush Award.
+In true spirit and shared legacy, she made a significant difference and created an enduring impression in our community.
+She lived every moment of her 38-year expereince with the diagnosis with purpose without letting the challenges of life with Parkinson’s interfere with her passion to help others.

-As one of the greatest advocates for the Houston Parkinson’s community and as the first-ever recipient of this esteemed award, HAPS will honor Nina throughout the month of April.
-Join us on the HAPS website at hapsonline.org and on social media to see more videos, pictures and tributes to Nina.
+As one of the greatest advocates for the Houston Parkinson’s community and as the first-ever recipient of this esteemed award, HAPS honored Nina throughout the month of April 2021.
+Nina touched the lives of so many people around the world who sent HAPS pictures, videos and tributes to Nina.

 ABOUT THE PRESIDENT GEORGE H.W.
 BUSH AWARD